JoeQuigley1/pp5-fe-bike-brothers/README.md

 ### Typography
 - The font I chose to use in my app is "Lexend" as it is a widely used font, and very user-friendly.
 This allows a better user experience when reading content.

+### Feature Planning

+-	Neutral colour scheme to make the site easy to view.
+-	Navigation which is user friendly and available on all pages
+-	Restricted navigation for logged out users
+-	Full Navigation functionality for logged in users
+-	Posts – Logged in users can create edit read and delete bike related posts.
+-	Search posts: Search bar is displayed in Home Feed and Liked pages where users can search by title and user.
+-	Comments: Users can create edit and delete comments under posts
+-	Likes: Users can like posts
+-	Meetups – Logged in users can create edit read and delete meetups.
+-	Users can sign in and sign out.
+-	Users can edit their profiles.
+-	Form validation will help communicate errors to the user.

 ## Features

 ### Existing Features:
 - Navbar
 <br>